 Jack-O-Lantern Spectacular, Providence, RI

 Providence’s Roger Williams Park Zoo transforms every autumn at the Jack-O-Lantern Spectacular, a seasonal art show that features over 5,000 intricately-carved, illuminated pumpkins.
-This year’s theme is "Experience the Magic," so guests can expect to find depictions of fairy tales, wizards, and super heroes carved into the gourds, along with themed activities on special event nights.
-You'll want to get there early — more than 115,000 people visit the quarter-mile display each year, and 2018 marks the event's 30-year anniversary, so it's sure to bring in the crowds once again.
+This year’s theme is "Seasonal Wonderland," so guests can expect to find depictions of fairy tales, wizards, and super heroes carved into the gourds along with themed activities on special event nights.
+You'll want to get there early—more than 115,000 people visit the quarter-mile display each year, so it's sure to bring in the crowds once again.

 Autumn at the Arboretum, Dallas, TX

-Come fall, Dallas’ Arboretum is covered in oranges, reds and yellows — but we’re not just talking about the foliage.
+Come fall, Dallas’ Arboretum is covered in oranges, reds and yellows—but we’re not just talking about the foliage.
 More than 90,000 pumpkins, squash, and gourds decorate the pathways, huts, and gardens at the Pumpkin Village.
-This year, the arboretum has gone all out with a Peter Pan theme titled "Adventures in Neverland."
+This year, the arboretum has gone all out with a Peter Pan theme titled "It’s The Great Pumpkin, Charlie Brown."
 Pack a picnic and spend an afternoon out in the crisp fall air, and don't miss creative creations like Snoopy and Woodstock topiaries on top of his doghouse, Lucy's advice booth, Schroeder at his topiary piano, and—yes—a Great Pumpkin.

 Blaze, Croton-on-Hudson, NY

 Hudson Valley isn't a newcomer to Halloween festivities (just ask Sleepy Hollow), and while it’s always worth a day trip to see the spooky decorations, we recommend going at night for Blaze.
-The 18th-century Van Cortlandt Manor and its sprawling grounds are covered in more than 7,000 professionally hand-carved jack-o’-lanterns—including a massive pumpkin carousel.
+The 18th-century Van Cortlandt Manor and its sprawling grounds are covered in more than 7,000 professionally hand-carved jack-o’-lanterns—including a massive pumpkin carousel and windmill.
 Remember to bring your camera for the perfect pumpkin photo op.

 New Hampshire Pumpkin Festival, Laconia, NH